 (1) Names of the individuals or legal entities who shall be designated as founders;

-(2) Description of the legacy main objectives;
+(2) Description of the main objectives of the Endowment;

 (4) Name of the individual who shall be designated as the Manager (has to be Serbian resident)

-(5) The full name of the legacy
+(5) The full name of the Endowment

 (2) The Resolution of the founders’ Board of Directors or other appropriate authority to establish an Endowment in Serbia and appointing the person(s) to sign the foundation documents (we prepare the draft);